mleduque/modda/README.md

 ## Limitations

-- At this point, was only tested on linux and (a little less) windows.
+- At this point, was mostly tested on linux.
+Tests on Windows and MacOS are rather limited (Does it run?
+Does it allow simple installations? are the only tests done).
 - Mods that use `ACTION_READLN` are not handled well (installation is interrupted until the user makes some choice, and reproducibility is not guaranteed).To work around this, I usually `patch` those commands out.

 ## Modifying mode